dropbox/AffectedModuleDetector/README.md

 The AffectedModuleDetector will look at the last commit and determine which files have changed, it will then build a dependency graph of all the modules in the project.
 The detector exposes a set of APIs which can be used to determine whether a module was considered affected.

+### ⚠️ Maintenance Status

+Affected Module Detector is in maintenance mode.

+Only critical fixes may be merged.
+There are no plans for new features and no guaranteed support timeline.
+See [this issue](https://github.com/dropbox/AffectedModuleDetector/issues/335) for details and ownership discussion.

 ### Git

 The module detector assumes that it is being applied to a project stored in git and a git client is present on the system.
 It will query the last commit on the current branch to determine the list of files changed.